bmgk/PLCTIA.NetLibrary-documentation/docs/block/code/section/Static.md

 ```

 :::tip
-Each property must be decorated by attribute FBEnviroment.
+Each properties must be decorated by attribute FBEnviroment.
 :::